HafsaZahran1/HR-Dashboard/README.md

 ![HR_Dashboard](https://user-images.githubusercontent.com/73903183/216982789-101215c6-bec9-4005-9809-56d35f5575e3.png)

 # Welcome
-In this project I learned about how to create an Excel dashboard that has a story.I did build 9 different chart cards that deliver many insghts about data.
+In this project I learned  how to create an Excel dashboard that has a story.I did build 9 different chart cards that deliver many insghts about data.
 There were also 5 slicers so users can filter the charts for more analysis.
 I styled a 1 summerized sheet dashboard.

 # What does HR Management mean?